 All contributors need to complete a Contributor's Agreement before their work will be published.
-Go here for a .pdf of the Agreement so you can see what you'd be agreeing to.
+Contact me for a copy so you can see what you'd be agreeing to.

-If you HATE an item, contact me and we’ll talk it through.
+If you HATE an item that's been assigned to you, contact me and we’ll talk it through.
 I’m not interested in only having ‘we love this!’ reviews, but if we don’t like something, we need to be cogent in our reasoning – constructive, not destructive.